DDCSLearning/almostStaticStack/README.md

 Playing with the ideas from this article

-- [x] githubpages working perfectly!
+- [ ] githubpages is not working with react router!
-- [x] heroku working perfectly! https://almoststaticstack.herokuapp.com/
+- [x] heroku is working perfectly! https://almoststaticstack.herokuapp.com/

 SUPERB!